-4 Indonesia Middle Term Development Plan 2005-2025 as quoted by USAID Indonesia in Investing in Indonesia (2013).
+3 Indonesia Middle Term Development Plan 2005-2025 as quoted by USAID Indonesia in Investing in Indonesia (2013).

-- 3. The process by which the laws are enacted, administered, and enforced is accessible, fair and efficient; - 4.
-Justice is delivered timely by competent, ethical, and independent representatives and neutral persons who are of sufficient numbers, have adequate resources, and reflect the makeup of the communities they serve.5
+- The government and its officials and agents as well as individuals and private entities are accountable under the law; - The laws are clear, publicized, stable, and just; (are) applied evenly; and protect fundamental rights, including the security of persons and property; - The process by which the laws are enacted, administered, and enforced is accessible, fair and efficient; - 4.
+Justice is delivered timely by competent, ethical, and independent representatives and neutral persons who are of sufficient numbers, have adequate resources, and reflect the makeup of the communities they serve.4